-If you are a student and you believe you have been subjected to unlawful discrimination or retaliation, please contact the Dean of your College, the Director of your Program or the Dean for Student Life.
-The Dean for Student Life can be found in C-115 of the Main Campus Building.
+If you are a student and you believe you have been subjected to unlawful discrimination or retaliation, please contact the Dean of your College, the Director of your Program or the Dean of Student Experience.

-For reporting a web/online accessibility barrier, please use this form: http://www.simmons.edu/report-barrier.
+For reporting a web/online accessibility barrier, please use this form.
 We are committed to making our programs and activities accessible to all individuals.